killerqueen2007/IXL-EDITOR/README.md

-# How to Use This Extension
+# How to Use This Extensiondhtrf

 This extension is designed for **Google Chrome**, **Microsoft Edge**, and **Opera**.
 Unfortunately, it is **not compatible with Firefox** (as of now).